Avishai Dekel: Academic career

 the structure of dark-matter galactic halos (2000–2003), and the theory of galaxy formation (2003–2012).

-His research focuses on galaxy formation in its most active phase at the early universe, using analytic models and computer simulations.
-He studies how continuous streams of cold gas and merging galaxies from the cosmic web lead to star-forming disks and drive violent gravitational disk instability, and how this instability leads to the formation of compact spheroidal galactic components with central massive black holes.
+His research focused on galaxy formation in its most active phase at the early universe, using analytic models and computer simulations.
+He studied how continuous streams of cold gas and merging galaxies from the cosmic web lead to star-forming disks and drive violent gravitational disk instability, and how this instability leads to the formation of compact spheroidal galactic components with central massive black holes.
+His later work focused on the formation of the first galaxies as observed by the James Webb Space Telescope, proposing a unique phase of feedback-free starbursts (FFB) in the early Universe.

-Dekel is the most highly cited astrophysicist in Israel, with 45,000 citations and H-index 106.
+Dekel is the most highly cited astrophysicist in Israel, with 60,000 citations and H-index 120.

+Death

+Dekel died at the age of 74 on November 17, 2025.